+Ordained Local Ministry, as the name suggests, is organised locally and each Diocese will have different arrangements for OLMs.
 OLMs are licensed to a single parish or benefice.
 Ministry beyond this geographical area requires the explicit permission of the bishop.
 Ordained Local Ministry is designed to serve the local parish and is a non-deployable ministry.
-This form of ministry is currently being phased out in the diocese in favour of SSM ministry (limited by licence).
+This form of ministry is currently being phased out in the Diocese of Derby in favour of SSM ministry (limited by licence).